-- Listing of Products and/or Services - o Human Resource management services: The Office of Human Resource Management provides employment, benefits, employee relations, training and compensation services to the Library staff and management as well as consultative services to public libraries directors throughout Virginia.
-These services support the staff and management of the Library and the public libraries of Virginia and ensure that they are well-equipped to deliver programs and services that will preserve the culture and history of the Commonwealth. - Fiscal services: Comprehensive accounting, budget, financial reporting and procurement programs, managing fiscal resources of the Library within the guidelines and requirements promulgated by the Commonwealth and in compliance with Federal program regulations. - Public information services: Agency brochures, the Library's newsletter, the bill tracker of legislation affecting libraries and the Library of Virginia, the annual report, news releases and the Library's Web site and events line. - Photographic and digital imaging services: Digital imaging, photography, traditional printing, microfilm prints and digital prints of maps, archival materials, papers, drawings, documents, photographs, plates, rare books, and the Commonwealth's art collection. - o Graphic design services: All aspects of graphic design for agency publications, books, documents and exhibits. - Retail services: The Library operates The Virginia Shop to enhance the visitor experience by providing quality merchandise related to collections, exhibitions and programs of the Library of Virginia; build public awareness of the Library of Virginia through its products and programs; financially support the Library's mission through the sale of related products; and advance knowledge of Virginia history and culture through the sale of the Library's products as well as selected merchandise from other institutions and publishers. - o Facilities management services: The Office of Facilities Management operates and maintains the agency's facilities, including the Library of Virginia Building and the State Records Center.
+- · Listing of Products and/or Services - O Human Resource management services: The Office of Human Resource Management provides employment, benefits, employee relations, training and compensation services to the Library staff and management as well as consultative services to public libraries directors throughout Virginia.
+These services support the staff and management of the Library and the public libraries of Virginia and ensure that they are well-equipped to deliver programs and services that will preserve the culture and history of the Commonwealth. - Fiscal services: Comprehensive accounting, budget, financial reporting and procurement programs, managing fiscal resources of the Library within the guidelines and requirements promulgated by the Commonwealth and in compliance with Federal program regulations. - Public information services: Agency brochures, the Library's E-newsletter, the Library's magazine Broadside, the bill tracker of legislation affecting libraries and the Library of Virginia, the annual report, news releases and the Library's Web site and events line. - Photographic and digital imaging services: Digital imaging, photography, traditional printing, microfilm prints and digital prints of maps, archival materials, papers, drawings, documents, photographs, plates, rare books, and the Commonwealth's art collection. - o Graphic design services: All aspects of graphic design for agency publications, books, documents and exhibits. - o Facilities management services: The Office of Facilities Management operates and maintains the agency's facilities, including the Library of Virginia Building and the State Records Center.
 The latest technology is used to provide the environmental conditions and security measures necessary to preserve and protect the rare and priceless collections of the Library, while providing the public access to the maximum extent possible.
-Other support services provided are mail and supply services, scheduling and coordination of the public meeting rooms by internal and external groups, and patron information and reception services. - o Information Technology Management: Easy, efficient access to Library collections. - $\circ\,$ Information Technology Management: Data and preservation storage. - o Information Technology Management: High-speed internet access and public wireless connectivity. - o Information Technology Management: Technology consulting. - Information Technology Management: Internal project management, including management of the Library's integrated library system. - o Information Technology Management: Database applications and development - o Information Technology Management: Web site development and maintenance. - o Information Technology Management: Management of multiple listservs. - o Information Technology Management: Electronic and digital records management and policy development. - $\circ\,$ Information Technology Management: Technical support. - Information Technology Management: Business recovery and planning. - o Physical Plant Services: Housekeeping services are provided for the Library Building and the State Records
+Other support services provided are mail and supply services, scheduling and coordination of the public meeting rooms by internal and external groups, and patron information and reception services. - $\hspace{1.5cm} \circ \hspace{1.5cm} \textbf{Information Technology Management: Easy, efficient access to Library collections}. \\$ - o Information Technology Management: Data and preservation storage. - o Information Technology Management: High-speed internet access and public wireless connectivity. - o Information Technology Management: Technology consulting.

+- Information Technology Management: Internal project management, including management of the Library's integrated library system. - o Information Technology Management: Database applications and development - o Information Technology Management: Web site development and maintenance. - o Information Technology Management: Management of multiple listservs. - o Information Technology Management: Electronic and digital records management and policy development. - o Information Technology Management: Technical support. - o Information Technology Management: Business recovery and planning. - Physical Plant Services: Housekeeping services are provided for the Library Building and the State Records Center. - Physical Plant Services: Additional support services are provided in the form of support for meetings and special events held at the Library of Virginia and oversight of a pest control program designed to protect the collections.